top of page

 • Strong English proficiency (all instruction and support is delivered in English).

-• Motivated to reduce catastrophic risk from AI.
+• Motivated to reduce risk from AI.

 • Strong Python programming background.